nrc-cnrc/appliance-lighting-load-generator/README.md

 ### Inputs
 The **inputs** section is divided into several subsections:
    1. **num_of_occ** is the number of dwelling occupants [1-5];
-   2. **irr_path** is the relative path the to global horizontal irradiance data [W/m2].
+   2. **irr_path** is the relative path to the global horizontal irradiance data [W/m2].
 The data must be tab or space delimited, with the irradiance data in the *second* column.
 The data must be for a full year at a 1-minute timestep.
-The sample climates provided in the climate folder were generated using hourly CWEC weather data processed using the radiation algorithms in TRNSYS.
+The sample climate provided in the `example/climate` folder was generated using hourly CWEC weather data processed using the radiation algorithms in TRNSYS.
+The path to the file can be relative to where the `Appliance_Lighting_Generator.pl` is located, or a full path.
    3. The **lighting_fixtures** section is populated entries for each individual fixture in the dwelling.
 Each entry includes the fixture's rated power in Watts, as well as a description.
 The description is not used by the profile generator, but is included for input documentation.
    4. The **cold_appliances** input includes dwelling fridges and freezers.
 The following items must be included for each entry:
        - uec - Unit energy consumption of the appliance [kWh/yr];